 The Axiom Hotel offers modern style at a great price.
 Located steps from Market Street, San Francisco’s main downtown thoroughfare, minimalist rooms are outfitted with fiber-optic wifi, smart TVs and complimentary iPads and iPod docking stations.
 The hotel’s airy lobby is complete with a marble-topped bar at the Turn Cafe and a cozy library stocked with plush chairs and leather couches.
 This hip, inviting hotel also has a well-stocked gym and a game room with arcade games and a foosball table.

 The Alise combines sumptuous drama with an eco-friendly ethic.
 Draped in gold tones and plush fabrics, the dramatic lobby and its Pineapple Bistro manage to be posh without feeling overdone.
-Their 93 rooms are simple but elegant and the Alise takes extra care to assure all linens, including duvets, are always clean and extra soft; they even provide fluffy robes and slippers, the latter of which they encourage you to bring home.
+Their 93 rooms are simple but elegant and the Alise takes extra care to assure all linens, including duvets, are always clean and extra soft; they even provide fluffy robes and slippers, the latter of which they encourage you to take home.
 Downstairs, the hotel offers free custom yellow bikes for exploring the city from this Lower Nob Hill hub.

 Luxury hotels in San Francisco

 Magnificent views of the San Francisco Bay dominate this chic boutique hotel on the water’s edge on The Embarcadero.
 With an aesthetic that is part mid-century modern, part urban cool, the blues and greys of Hotel Vitale’s luxurious rooms bring indoors the fog-drenched city outside.
 Rooms facing an interior courtyard are the least expensive but a night in a bay-view room is money well-spent.
 For a real treat book a “circular suite” where walls of windows offer you a full panorama.
 On the roof, the Spa Vitale offers facials, massages and aromatherapy soaking tubs.
-Downstairs, join the Financial District’s 20-somethings for a post-work cocktail at the Americano Restaurant and Bar.
+Downstairs, join the Financial District’s 20-somethings for a post-work cocktail at the Americano restaurant and bar.

 Across the Golden Gate Bridge in a magical land called Sausalito, the Inn Above Tide is waiting to take in exhausted San Francisco visitors with open arms.
 Private balconies adorn each and every room.
 Take in the sunset, complete with frolicking sea lions and soaring gulls, each evening with a selection of complimentary wine and cheese.
 Make the experience even more special by upgrading to a suite complete with fireplace, cushy sofas and standing tubs behind floor-to-ceiling windows.
-Named one of the top hotels in Northern California by Conde Nast Traveler in 2016, the Inn Above Tide is a true one-of-a-kind luxury hotel.